glucas/nrun/README.md

 ## Pushover Setup (Optional)

-Pushover credentials are read `~/.config/nrun/secrets`.
+Pushover credentials are read from `~/.config/nrun/secrets`.
 Override NRUN_SECRETS_FILE if you prefer a different location.
+If the file is missing or unreadable, phone notifications are silently skipped.

 Create a secrets file: